 Under the agreement, Rotary clubs and Peace Corps volunteers are encouraged to share their resources and knowledge to boost the impact of development projects in these three countries.

-Peace Corps Acting Director Carrie Hessler-Radelet and Rotary International General Secretary John Hewko signed the on Monday, 5 May, at Rotary's headquarters during a ceremony that was attended by RI President Ron Burton and RPCV Rotary staff.
+Peace Corps Acting Director Carrie Hessler-Radelet and Rotary International General Secretary John Hewko signed the letter of collaboration on Monday, 5 May, at Rotary's headquarters during a ceremony that was attended by RI President Ron Burton and RPCV Rotary staff.
 In his remarks to the audience, Burton applauded the collaboration and both organizations' commitments to service.

 "Today's announcement is particularly meaningful for me because I come from a family of Rotarians," said Hessler-Radelet, referring to her father, grandfather, and aunt.
 "We are eager to join together in common efforts to inspire volunteerism across the country and around the world."